tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 redbutton = createButton(0,0, 30,30, rainbow[0])
 {% endhighlight %}

 The position, size, and fill parameters are all handled in a single `createButton` function.
 That's neat, but it gets better.
-To add click events, there will be dedicated methods.
+To listen for click events, there will be dedicated methods.
 For example, something like a `click()` method that acts upon the button you have already created:

 {% highlight py %}
 redbutton.click( setBrushColor(rainbow[0]) )